10/30/2024

 Samir Desai

 Thank you.
 Before we get started, I would like to remind everyone that today's call contains forward-looking statements, including statements related to TTM's future business outlook.
 Actual results could differ materially from these forward-looking statements due to one or more risks and uncertainties, including the risk factors we provide in our filings with the Securities and Exchange Commission, which we encourage you to review.
 These forward-looking statements represent management's expectations and assumptions based on currently available information.
 TTM does not undertake any obligation to publicly update or revise any of these forward-looking statements, whether a result of new information, future events, or other circumstances, except as required by law.
 We will also discuss on this call certain non-GAAP financial measures, such as adjusted EBITDA.
-Such measures should not be considered as a substitute for the measures prepared and presented in accordance with GAAP and we direct you to the reconciliations between GAAP and non-GAAP measures included in the company's earnings release, which is available on the investor relations section of TTM's website at .ttm.com.
+Such measures should not be considered as a substitute for the measures prepared and presented in accordance with GAAP, and we direct you to the reconciliations between GAAP and non-GAAP measures included in the company's earnings release, which is available on the investor relations section of TTM's website at investors.ttm.com.
 We've also posted on that website a slide deck that we will refer to during our call.
-I will now turn the call over to Tom Edmond, TTM's Chief Executive Officer.
-Please go ahead, Tom.
+I will now turn the call over to Tom Edmund, TTM's Chief Executive Officer, Please go ahead, Tom.

 speaker